yawenliu-ece/yawenliu-ece.github.io/_pages/about.md

 My research focuses on **integrating hardware design and AI-driven approaches for next-generation wireless sensing and communications**.
 I design and build board-level and chip-level hardware and algorithms for signal enhancement, denoising, and anomaly detection.
 My work encompasses the design of smart metamaterial surfaces — programmable materials that can dynamically adapt their electromagnetic response to promote intelligent robotic tasks, autonomous systems, and wireless infrastructures.

 * Wireless sensing and communication systems
-* Smart material waveguides and antenna design for enhanced wireless coverage
+* Metamaterial Surface
-* Millimeter Wave/THz Sensing
+* Millimeter Wave/sub-THz Sensing
 * Radio Frequency (RF) integrated circuits and systems
-* Metamaterial Surface
+* Smart material waveguides and antenna design for enhanced wireless coverage

 Address
 ------